nixarchie/Dots/README.md

 - **Overview**: This repository automates setting up your terminal workflow and dotfiles across multiple Linux distributions.
 - **Distro Support**: It works on Arch, Debian/Ubuntu, Fedora, NixOS(No idea how it will behave), and even supports Brew and Flatpak.
 - **Transparent installation**: Every command is shown before it's run.
-- **Automatic setup**: with the `--auto` flag everything will be automatically installed and setup with proper symlinks using stow.
+- **Automatic setup**: with the `--auto` flag everything will be automatically installed and setup with proper symlinks using python.

 </details>
 <details>